🖨️ Print / Save Agenda

 As Canada advances toward more coordinated and equitable access to comprehensive genomic profiling (CGP), industry partners play an important role in helping address longstanding barriers related to infrastructure, education, turnaround times, and system capacity.
 This session will explore how thoughtful and transparent collaboration across public and private stakeholders can help strengthen CGP readiness across provinces while supporting a patient-centred and evidence-informed approach to precision oncology.

 Through a national panel discussion, experts will examine opportunities to align industry innovation with oncology system priorities, enhance cross-sector coordination, and contribute to sustainable models that support equitable access to CGP across Canada.
+The discussion will also explore how industry and health system partners can collaborate to navigate operational realities and foster sustainable partnerships that advance CGP across jurisdictions.

 This session will explore: